Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 - Market potential: Who fits the ICP in that region or segment.

-- Competitive context: Where a rep is walking into a greenfield opportunity versus a crowded battle.
+- Competitive context: Where a rep is entering greenfield opportunities versus crowded battles.

 - Workload indicators: Travel burden, visit density, and follow‑up load.

-If you manage a field-heavy team, the operational side of outside sales territory management becomes just as important as account strategy.
-The map and the calendar have to agree with each other.
+For field teams, the operational side of outside sales territory management becomes just as important as account strategy.
+The map and calendar have to agree with each other.
+6

 I want accounts tiered before assignment, not after.
-If you skip that step, senior reps get bogged down in low-yield stops and developing reps get overwhelmed by complex buying groups.
+Skipping this step risks senior reps getting bogged down in low‑yield work while developing reps face overly complex buying groups.

 | Tier | What belongs here | Rep fit |